Prize Book

 4. No entry fees.
 10% of prizes reserved by the fair.

-5. Exhibits must be complete and ready to be displayed when entering, otherwise refused
+5. Exhibits must be complete and ready to be displayed when entering

-6. Only one entry per class per exhibitor, unless otherwise specified.
+6. Only one entry per section per exhibitor, unless otherwise specified.

 7. Photos submitted must not use any professional photography services.